-- The Oracle view displays the source database. - The DB2 view displays the target database. - The Report view displays the error messages report, sorted by database object. - The Messages view displays the messages, sorted by message number.
+- The Source view displays the source database.
+If Oracle is the source, this view is named Oracle - The Target view displays the target database.
+If Oracle is the source, this view is named DB2. - The Report view displays the error messages report, sorted by database object. - The Messages view displays the messages, sorted by message number.